sam2schwab/full-stack-ts-template/frontend/README.md

 # Added Stuff During Setup(By Samuel)

 -   Typescript
 -   axios
 -   eslint
 -   prettier
 -   recoil
 -   stylelint
+-   Formik
+-   yup
+-   React Select
+-   react-router
+-   Bootstrap (react-bootstrap)
+-   React Icons
+-   React Query
+-   Sass support (node-sass)

 stylelint and eslint (which includes prettier) are run on save if the right vscode extensions are installed They are also run on commit and prevent commits containing lint errors

 # Original Content (from Create React App)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts